Skip to main content

 • Recording technical issues

-The board is reviewed during the weekly 2nd Line handover meeting where developers can talk the next team through any new cards and oustanding issues.
+The board is reviewed during the weekly Technical 2nd Line handover meeting, where developers can talk the next team through any new cards and oustanding issues.

-It is your responsibility to help maintain this board so that it is up to date for the next 2nd Line team.
+It’s your responsibility to help keep this board up to date for the next 2nd Line team.

-At the start of your 2nd Line shift you should:
+At the start of your Technical 2nd Line shift you should:

-• Read through the cards under Ongoing issues, useful Info & unexplained events so that you are aware of any ongoing problems that have already been identified.
-You should try to investigate these issues when there is downtime.
+• Read through the cards under Ongoing issues, useful Info & unexplained events so that you’re aware of any ongoing problems that have already been identified.
+You should try to investigate these issues when there is nothing more urgent happening.
 At the end of your shift please comment on cards as to whether you saw this issue/alert.
-This will help the 2nd Line leads review them over a longer period of time and identify any stale cards
+This will help the Technical 2nd Line leads review them over a longer period of time and identify any stale cards

 When creating a new card please include: